ajcnews/internet_speeds_GA/GA_internet_speed.md

 Nick Thieme
 6/12/2019

-### Introduction This is the code that goes along with the 6/12/2019
+### Introduction
-AJC story “Internet far slower in Georgia than reported.”
+This is the code that goes along with the 6/12/2019 AJC story “Internet far slower in Georgia than reported" at <https://www.ajc.com/news/state--regional-govt--politics/internet-far-slower-georgia-than-reported/cwH1H8cW7onEF6d2aoaVeN/>

 ### Library